everestso/everestso/README.md

 Repressive communities often maintain stability through:

-* Controlled or narrowly bounded narratives
+* Controlled or narrowly bounded narratives: "This is how it is!!!"
-* Limited exposure to alternative viewpoints
+* Limited exposure to alternative viewpoints: "Stick to your own!"
-* Strongly enforced social roles, norms, or hierarchies
+* Strongly enforced social roles, norms, or hierarchies: "This is who you are!"

 Perspective broadening introduces new ways of seeing that: